ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 ### Querying for Group Information {#query}

 * '/ace-group': All Clients can send a FETCH request to retrieve a set of group names associated with their group identifiers specified in the request payload.
-Each element of the CBOR array 'gid' is a CBOR byte string (REQ13), which encodes the Gid of the group (see {{join-response}}) for which the group name and the URI to the group-membership resource are provided.
+Each element of the CBOR array 'gid' is a CBOR byte string (REQ13), which encodes the Gid of the group (see {{join-response}}) for which the group name and the URI to the group-membership resource are provided in the returned response.

 * '/ace-group/GROUPNAME':  All Clients can use GET requests to retrieve the symmetric group keying material of the group with the name GROUPNAME.
 The value of the GROUPNAME URI path and the group name in the access token scope ('gname') MUST coincide.

 * '/ace-group/GROUPNAME/creds': The KDC acts as a repository of authentication credentials for the Publishers that are member of the security group with name GROUPNAME.
 The members of the group that are Subscribers can send GET/FETCH requests to this resource in order to retrieve the authentication credentials of all or a subset of the group members that are Publishers.
 The KDC silently ignores the Sender IDs included in the 'get_creds' parameter of the request that are not associated with any current Publisher group member (REQ26).

-   The response from the KDC MAY omit the parameter 'peer\_roles', since each authentication credential conveyed in the 'creds' parameter: i) is associated with a Client authorized to be Publisher in the group; and ii) plays no role if such Client was also authorized to be Subscriber in the group.
+   The response from the KDC MAY omit the parameter 'peer\_roles', since: i) each authentication credential conveyed in the 'creds' parameter is associated with a Client authorized to be Publisher in the group; and ii) it is irrelevant whether such a Client was also authorized to be Subscriber in the group.
 If 'creds' is not present, 'peer\_roles' MUST NOT be present.

 * '/ace-group/GROUPNAME/num': All group member Clients can send a GET request to this resource in order to retrieve the current version number for the symmetric group keying material of the group with name GROUPNAME.